 I look forward to researching and writing about public health problems and nursing issues in the context of my part of the country.
 XXXX County, North Carolina, has always been my home and will always be my permanent address.
 I love my region of the country very much despite the many challenges present in health care, especially when one looks specifically at the African American community.
 Being a member of the African American community is of fundamental importance to how and why I feel called to serve as a DNP professional.
 It is essential for black nurses to assume increasing responsibility in nursing to serve as role models in the African American community.

-I have now been working as a full time Nurse’s Assistant at XXXX's Family Care Home, an assisted living facility, since I graduated from HS.
-My patients, mostly African-Americas with chronic mental health and substance abuse issues are the sustenance of my daily joy and have been the focus of my studies as an undergraduate student in nursing.
-I am m a nurturer by nature and I could not possibly love my calling more, helping patients to overcome addiction, get clean, stay clean, and comply with the law so that they do not just repeat the cycle.
-I have already helped a lot of young men stay out of jail or avoid returning there.
-I have no way of knowing for sure, but I like to try and calculate how much jail time the intense efforts that I have made over the years have resulted in the avoidance of jail sentences, often quite lengthy.
+Since I graduated from HS, I have worked as a full-time Nurse’s Assistant at XXXX's Family Home Care, an assisted living facility.
+My patients, mostly African Americans with chronic mental health and substance abuse issues, sustain my daily joy and have been the focus of my undergraduate nursing studies.
+I am a nurturer by nature, and I could not love my calling more, helping patients to overcome addiction, get clean, stay clean, and comply with the law so that they do not just repeat the cycle.
+I have already helped many young men stay out of jail or avoid returning there.
+I have no way of knowing for sure, but I like to try and calculate how much jail time the intense efforts I have made over the years have resulted in avoiding jail sentences, often quite lengthy.